Growth hacking is a term used for strategies that solely focus on the sustainable growth of a company.

 Set measurable goals for your team and frequently refine your approach.

-Regularly take reviews and feedbacks from your customers about your product.
+Regularly take reviews and feedbacks from your customers about your products.

 Market your products online; always track and measure the results of your digital efforts like social media marketing, content marketing, advertising, and so on.